EktoHunter/Firefox-Proton-Square/README.md

 # Firefox Proton Square
 *Recreates the feel of Quantum with its squared tabs and menus.
 No rounded corners to be seen.*
+*I consider this a fix, as rounded buttons aren't a feature but a nuisance.*